eenden/my_jpeg2webp/README.md

-Convert from jpeg to webp
+Convert from jpeg to webp (forked)